TBD54566975/technical-proposals/tp018/README.md

    b.
 We could potentially encrypt the data encryption symmetric key in a JWE object as the `ciphertext`, but it means that we will be "double encrypting", coupled with use of ECIES, we will have a total 3 layers of symmetric key, which is an unnecessary overhead.

+1. The `algorithm` property adopts values registered in the [JOSE registry](https://www.iana.org/assignments/jose/jose.xhtml) when there is a direct match.

 1. The schema excludes the use of _Authentication Tag_ commonly used in symmetric encryption algorithm (e.g. `AES-GCM`) and specified in JWE, this is because the `dataCid` already serves the same purpose of message integrity verification.
 This is why `AES-CTR` is used instead.

+1. The message handler will determine whether a records is encrypted or not implicitly by checking the existence of `encryption` property.

 1. Should the `authorization` (and `attestation`) property contain an `encryptionCid` property?